Centre for Financial Regulation and Innovation

 The CeFRI was established in 2016 as a centre of academic excellence in Financial Regulation and Innovation.
 Its vision is to provide a strategic link between academia, policy-makers, regulators and other financial industry participants.

-The mission of the Centre and of its members is to foster policy relevant research to support the practical application of innovation in Finance.
+The mission of the Centre and of its members is to foster policy relevant research to support the practical application of innovation in Finance and Financial Technology.

 The CeFRI aims to foster better regulation in the face of its academic and practitioner focused innovation in capital markets.
-It promotes insights in innovation, market efficiency, risk management, investment benchmarks and corporate governance to a wider audience.
+It promotes insights in innovation, financial technology (fintech), regulatory technology (regtech), market efficiency, risk management, investment benchmarks and corporate governance to a wider audience.

 The CeFRI organises a range of events, including high-profile guest lectures, seminars and conferences.
 It collaborates closely with other Centres and Institutes across the University focused on Law, Innovation and Entrepreneurship.